Niacinamide Vs Retinol: How Do They Compare?

 What is retinol?

 So, what do retinoids do exactly?
 Retinol is a synthetic form of vitamin A. It can be applied topically via over-the-counter products or as a prescribed topical cream, which typically come in higher doses.
 Retinol can also be ingested, typically via products that have higher concentrations and need a doctor’s prescription to obtain.
-Retinol is generally used to treat various skin ailments [1].
+Retinol is generally used to treat various skin ailments, including acne [1].

 02